Key highlights

 Enabling WordPress debug mode with a plugin

-- Selecting a debugging plugin.
-Start by choosing a WordPress plugin designed to facilitate debugging and error logging.
-Several reputable plugins are available in the WordPress plugin repository, such as “WP Debugging” or “Debug Bar.”
+1. Selecting a debugging plugin: Start by choosing a WordPress plugin designed to facilitate debugging and error logging.
+Several reputable plugins are available in the WordPress plugin repository, such as:

-- Installing and activating the plugin.: Once you’ve chosen a debugging plugin, install and activate it on your WordPress site.
-You can do this directly from the WordPress dashboard by navigating to the “Plugins” section, clicking “Add New,” and then searching for the plugin by name.
-Once you find it, click “Install Now” and then “Activate.”
+2. Installing and activating the plugin: Once you’ve chosen a debugging plugin, install and activate it on your WordPress site.
+You can do this directly from the WordPress dashboard by navigating to the ‘Plugins’ section, clicking ‘Add New,’ and then searching for the plugin by name.
+Once you find it, click ‘Install Now’ and then ‘Activate.’

-- Configuring debug settings.
-After activating the debugging plugin, you may need to configure its settings to enable debug mode and specify the level of detail you want in your error logs.
-This typically involves navigating to the plugin’s settings page, where you’ll find options to enable debug mode, display errors on-screen, and log errors to a file.
+3. Configuring debug settings: After activating the debugging plugin, you may need to configure its settings to enable debug mode and specify the level of detail you want in your error logs.
+This typically involves navigating to the plugin’s settings page, where you’ll find options to enable debug mode, display errors on-screen and log errors to a file.

-- Enabling debug mode.
-Once you’ve configured the plugin’s settings, you can enable debug mode by toggling the appropriate switch or checkbox.
-This action instructs WordPress to log PHP errors, warnings, and notices to the designated error log file.
+4. Enabling debug mode: Once you’ve configured the plugin’s settings, you can enable debug mode by toggling the appropriate switch or checkbox.
+This action instructs WordPress to log PHP errors, warnings and notices to the designated error log file.

-- Viewing error logs.
-With debug mode enabled, WordPress will start logging errors to the specified log file, typically located in the wp-content directory of your WordPress installation.
-You can access these error logs via FTP or a file manager tool provided by your web hosting provider.
-Alternatively, some debugging plugins may provide a user-friendly interface within the WordPress dashboard for viewing error logs.
+5. Viewing error logs: With debug mode enabled, WordPress will start logging errors to the specified log file, typically located in the wp-content directory of your WordPress installation.
+You can access these error logs via ‘FTP’ or a ‘file manager’ tool provided by your web hosting provider.
+For Bluehost users, accessing error logs is even easier through the Bluehost dashboard.
+Simply navigate to ‘Quick Links’> ‘File Manager’ and locate the debug.log file within the wp-content directory.
+This direct access saves time when troubleshooting errors.

 Enabling WordPress to debug mode using code